flare-foundation/developer-hub/CONTRIBUTING.md

 | Onchain Border Style     | `Solid`    | `Solid`   |                                                    |
 | Offchain Border Style    | `Dashed`   | `Dashed`  | \_Use only if mixing onchain and offchain elements |

-See the architecture diagram on the homepage as an [example](https://dev.flare.network/#understand-the-architecture).
+See the [homepage architecture diagram](https://dev.flare.network/#understand-the-architecture) for an example.

-## Need Help?
+## 💬 Need Help?

 If you get stuck or have questions, feel free to ask in a [GitHub Issue](https://github.com/flare-foundation/developer-hub/issues).